Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 Fibromyalgia is a controversial illness.
 Some physicians don't believe that it's a medical illness but may be a reflection of psychological distress or stress.
 However, there's no proof of a psychological cause either.
 Until we have a better understanding of the disorder, it's likely to remain controversial.

 It may be that fibromyalgia has more than one cause.
 Some researchers have suggested that it's related to abnormalities in a non-dream part of the sleep cycle or to low levels of serotonin, a brain chemical that regulates sleep and pain perception.
-Other theories have linked fibromyalgia to low levels of somatomedin C, a chemical related to muscle strength and muscle repair, or to alterations in the threshold at which a person experiences pain.
-Still others have cited trauma, blood-flow abnormalities in the muscles, viral infections or other infections as possible triggers of fibromyalgia.
+Other theories have linked fibromyalgia to alterations in the threshold at which a person experiences pain.
+Still others have cited physical or psychological trauma, blood-flow abnormalities in the muscles, viral infections or other infections as possible triggers of fibromyalgia.

 Fibromyalgia affects an estimated 3.4% of women and 0.5% of men in the United States, or 3 million to 6 million Americans.
 It most commonly affects women of childbearing age or older.
 In fact, some estimates suggest that more than 7% of women in their 70s have fibromyalgia.
 Many people with fibromyalgia also have psychiatric problems such as depression, anxiety or eating disorders, although the relationship between fibromyalgia and mental health disorders remains unclear.

 Fibromyalgia can cause pain and stiffness in the muscles and joints almost anywhere in the body, including the trunk, neck, shoulders, back and hips.
 People often have pain between the shoulder blades and at the bottom of the neck.
 Pain may be either a general soreness or a gnawing ache, and stiffness is often worst in the morning.

 Typically, people also complain of feeling abnormally tired, especially of waking up tired, although they have slept well.
-People with fibromyalgia also have tender points, which are specific spots on the body that are painful to touch.
+Many people with fibromyalgia also have tender points, which are specific spots on the body that are painful to touch.
 Some people report symptoms of irritable bowel syndrome, depression, anxiety and headache.